 - All excused absences must be accompanied by an official verification note/letter, as described in the previous section. - Parents should complete the "Attendance form" located on the school website before 7:40 a.m. if their child is sick.
 If the student is absent for more than three days, the school office must receive a medical excuse. - For each day a student is absent, the student has one day to make up missed work.
 For example, if you miss 3 days of school, you have 3 days once you come back to make it up.
 Tests and exams must be scheduled with each individual teacher.
-In cases of extreme illness or significant complications, other arrangements may be made. - Teachers may be limited in the amount of work they can give in advance due to the timing of the absence and the sequencing of class material.
+In cases of extreme illness or significant complications, other arrangements may be made.

-- Students/Parents/Guardians must contact each teacher and find out what work the student missed or will miss.
+- Students will be responsible for accessing their assignments on CCA's identified platforms for elementary and secondary classes. - Students/Parents/Guardians must contact each teacher and find out what work the student missed or will miss.
 Arrangements must be made with each teacher regarding due dates for missed work and any special instructions.
 Requirements may vary from teacher to teacher. - Arrangements for make-up tests must be made individually with each teacher.
 Typically, make-up tests will be scheduled with the teacher and may be administered during study hall, office hours or on Wednesdays between 12:45 2:30 p.m.
 To make up a test on Wednesday afternoon, the teacher must send home the "Make Up Notification for Tests and Exams Form" or email to ensure parental permission for the student to stay after school.
 Parents must sign and return the form/give permission to stay during the agreed time. - Work not turned in because of an absence will be listed in the digital platform as an "M" for missing until submitted.
 Teachers may place a limit on the number of days in which a late assignment may be turned in. - Virtual Learning expectations regarding attendance will be communicated at the beginning of the school year.